Shrimp Tacos with Mango Salsa

 Author: Melissa

 This recipe for Shrimp Tacos with Mango Salsa is a quick and easy dinner option.
-Warm tortillas filled with shrimp and topped with mango salsa and creamy cilantro avocado dressing are guaranteed to be a crowd-pleaser.
+Warm tortillas filled with shrimp and topped with mango salsa and a creamy cilantro avocado dressing are guaranteed to be a crowd-pleaser.

 Share Recipe